MioQuispe/ice.ts/README.md

 ## Pre-built canisters

-ICE comes with a set of pre-built canisters that you can use in your project and enable with 1 line of code.
-Complex setups have been abstracted away.
+Use popular canisters with a single line of code.
+ICE provides ready-to-use setups for many common canisters.

 ```typescript
 import {